First draft translation. Apologies for the mistakes. I will improve the text in future revisions.

 As we have been saying, the key to seeing games from the beginning with dynamic color lighting and Gouraud on PSX was thanks to the “GTE” processor or customizable engine of geometric transformations and lighting.
 Completely accessible also through easy-to-use C and C ++ libraries and source code.
 Also, code in assembler or macros.
 Provided by Sony, from minute 0 of PSX’s life.

 Where against in the SS it had to be programmed using the two SH2 as DSP plus the SCU-DSP in conjunction with the hardware Gouraud function of the VDP1.
 Until the SGL 2.1 (in 1996-05-05 for Fighting Vipers) or more advanced, this was not simplified in similar way to the PSX at the bookstore level.
 With C code and assembler and source code (not in its entirety).
 With the “brute” power of the SS it was possible to equal or surpass PSX.
 But few programmers got into this garden.
 SEGA facilitated it, but with all I do not get to take advantage 100% of the maximum possibilities of the SS.
-At least in your SDK, which we would be talking about would be used between 80/90% because I could not see the presence of the integrated SCU-DSP easily within them.
+At least in its SDK, which we would be talking about would be used between 80/90% because I could not see the presence of the integrated SCU-DSP easily within SGL, if however in SBL, but I do not know the degree of optimization that have.
 Or even the M68000 to help in the geometric transformation and lighting calculations.
 Which in theory is perfectly possible.
 The use of the SH-1 is complicated, being in buffer of the system different from the main one.

 In particular about the shading Gouraud in the SS.
 Highlight, that the way, technically speaking, to perform this effect in SS, is slightly different from the PSX.
 Although the two processed this effect by hardware that currently translated into a penalty for using the effect in both.

-On the one hand the PSX made the effect at the triangle level, however with less depth of color 5/8 bits, but when using dithering in the final buffer, the color is degraded and the swaths of change were dissimulated more than in SS although it used a depth of 15 bits, clearly superior to the 5/8 bits of PSX.
-It is also true that PSX would need less memory to use it, SS to have it fixed at 15bit, it would need more memory per vertex and quad as a whole.
-Finally, the SS was able to draw the Gouraud shader in less time than the PSX.
+On the one hand, the PSX made the effect at the triangle level, with 24bit (8: 8: 8) of color depth, which it then trimmed to 15bit (5: 5: 5) on v1 of its GPU and then on its v2, leaving it on 24bit (8: 8: 8), finally when using dithering in the final framebuffer, the color was degraded and the swaths of change were dissimulated more than in SS although it used a depth of 15bit (5: 5: 5) equal to the v1 of the PSX GPU.
+On the other hand SS would need less memory to use it, PSX to have it fixed at 24bit (8: 8: 8), would need more memory per vertex and quad (2xTris) as a whole.
+Finally the SS was able to draw the Gouraud shader in less time than the PSX.

 Also, when mixing the effect with the texture or base flat polygon the SS did it in additive way that affected luminance and in the case of the PSX in multiplicative way.
 Which implied that visually in the case of SS, the color of the gradient will cover the base texture, and in the case of the PSX it will mix more smoothly.
 This caused the most saturated (dark) aspect of the 3D SS games, so characteristic of this one.
 And a more standard aspect in PSX for this part.